ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+An cldcrlj colored roan, with a vcrr
-d rctroopectl re cast of
+philosophical and rctroopectl re cast of
 countenance, was fqttttlhf Bfoa &#x27;
 bumlle on tho hurricane deck of obc
 of tho Western rlTer atcaraers, toast­